Keizaal/Keizaal/INSTALLATIONGUIDE.md

 **THIS IS NOT AN ERROR, DO NOT PRESS "UNLOCK"**.
 Simply wait a bit, and Skyrim will open normally.

-### Mod Configuration

-All of the Mod Configuration Menus and .inis in Keizaal have been pre-configured to my recommended settings.
-The only thing you need to do when you start a new game is play.

-# Optional Configuration

 ### Profiles

 Keizaal is designed to enhance and expand upon what the vanilla game offers.
 While systems such as perk trees and combat have seen some expansions, they remain largely unchanged from the base game.